Luidia superba: Distribution and habitat

 The holotype was collected off the coast of Colombia by researchers in the vessel R. V. Albatross in 1888 at a depth of 66 m.
 This specimen was described by A. H. Clark in 1917 and for a long time was the only known example of the species.
 Other specimens were later recorded during the Cortez 1, 2 and 3 cruises undertaken to research Asterozoa in these waters in 1982 and 1985.

 In 1977, following reports of a similar starfish in the Galapagos Islands, several specimens were observed at night on the seabed of Tagus Cove, Isabela Island, at depths of 9 m to 18 m.
 During the day, the starfish bury themselves under about 10 cm of sand, the only clue to their presence being a depression in the sand surface.
 In that location, these starfish were quite common in 1977, there being about one individual per 10 square metres (yards) of seabed.

-More recently, the El Nino event of 1982–3 was particularly severe and afterwards, Luidia superba was no longer to be found in its previous location in Tagus Cove.
+More recently, the El Niño event of 1982–83 was particularly severe and afterwards, Luidia superba was no longer to be found in its previous location in Tagus Cove.
 Its fate in the Galapagos Islands remains unclear.